rism-digital/rism.info/community/sigla/help.en.md

 * A search for **\*** will retrieve all sigla.
 * In the list of results, click on any institution to see full details, including address, URL, and link to sources in the RISM Catalog of Musical Sources.
+* A gold star appears next to the institutions that have sources in the RISM Catalog.

 ## Technology used